PerkinElmer: Founding

-Perkin-Elmer retained a strong presence in the military field through the 1960s and at the same time was significantly involved with OAO-3 a 36-inch Ultra Violet Space Telescope, Skylab and their major contribution to the Apollo program was the sensor that saved the astronauts during the Apollo 13 failure.
+Perkin-Elmer retained a strong presence in the military field through the 1960s and at the same time was significantly involved with OAO-3 a 36-inch Ultra Violet Space Telescope and Skylab.
+They contributed to the Apollo program by development of a sensor that was, however, supplanted by a Coleman Instruments product.
+PE at the Norwalk plant also conducted one of the first researches into computer-digital enhancement of scanned images, contracted for application to the Corona spy satellite, film imagery.
 They were a primary supplier of the optical systems used in many reconnaissance platforms, first in aircraft and high-altitude balloons, and then in reconnaissance satellites.
 A significant advance was 1955's Transverse Panoramic Camera, which took images on 12 by 14 ft wide frames that provided single-frame images from horizon to horizon from an aircraft flying at 40,000 ft altitude.
 Such systems remained a major part of the company's income, capped by the installation of laser retroreflectors on the Moon as part of the Apollo 11 mission.

 Elmer died at age 83 in 1954, and the company began trading shares over the counter.
 The company was listed on the New York Stock Exchange on 13 December 1960.
 Perkin remained as president and CEO until June 1961, when Robert Lewis, previously of Argus Camera and Sylvania Electric Products, took over these roles.
 Perkin remained the chairman of the board until his death in 1969.